 4 to 6 (6 oz.) fish fillets (e.g. snapper, cod, perch)

 salt & pepper to taste

-Warm olive oil in large pot over medium-low heat.
+Warm olive oil in a large pot over medium-low heat.
 Add leeks, carrots, zucchini, escarole.
-Stir to combine and cook til tender, about 10 minutes.
-Add chicken broth and simmer about 5 minutes.
-Season fish fillets with Salt and pepper; add to simmering soup.
-Simmer until fish is cooked, about 7 minutes depending on thickness of fish.
+Stir to combine and cook till tender, about 10 minutes.
+Add chicken broth and simmer for about 5 minutes.
+Season fish fillets with Salt and pepper; add to the simmering soup.
+Simmer until fish is cooked, about 7 minutes depending on the thickness of fish.

 2 cups fresh parsley